Escape the trap of self-editing and self-censorship in covert stuttering

 Self-editing and self-censorship are survival coping tools, used when a person wants to hide or stop stuttering.

 If you identify with these behaviours, then you might be what's considered a covert stutterer.

 Now, there's no shame in this and know that you're definitely not alone.
 I definitely recognize my past self as a covert stutterer, who used self-editing and self-censoring, which became deeply conditioned and ingrained habits.

-They generally operate on an unconscious level, as you don't even realize you're doing them.
+These habits usually operate on an unconscious level, as you don't even realize you're doing them.
 I know that was the case for me.
 These behaviours happened so fast, it took quite some time before I was even consciously aware of them.
 They had just become so highly automatic and part of what I did and was 'normal' for me.

 Simple answer.
 You're looking for a sense of safety, and these behaviors can give a false sense of it as it's a protection in immediate speaking moment.
 Because these behaviors provide a temporary relief, they become a driving force in your life.